sahansasindu/library-management-system-frontend-/README.md

 ## 🚀 Project Installation Guide</br>
 <br>📌 Prerequisites
-Ensure you have the following installed before proceeding:
+Ensure you have the following installed before proceeding:<br>
 1 Install Dependencies</br>
 Run the following command to install all required packages from package.json:<br>
 npm install